RommelTJ/docker_and_kubernetes_notes/complete_guide/s10-continuous-integration-workflow/01_AContinuousIntegrationWorkflowForMultipleImages.md

 * Travis pushes built **prod** images to Docker Hub
 * Travis pushes project to AWS EB
 * EB pulls images from Docker Hub, deploys

+## Production Dockerfiles

+Set up production versions for all of our Dockerfiles.dev files.